Readri205/MS2_Project/README.md

 ### Acknowledgements

-*   My Mentor (Adegbenga Adeye (email:adegbenga.adeye@outlook.com, slack:gbenga_mentor)) for continuous helpful feedback.
-Ade has been an amazing, in helping and supporting me with this site.
+*   My Mentor **Adegbenga Adeye**, (email: adegbenga.adeye@outlook.com, slack:gbenga_mentor) for continuous helpful feedback.
+Ade has been an amazing in helping and supporting me with this site.
 It has proven much harder and much more work for me to develop than I ever thought (severe case of 'what you don't know when you start').

-*   Tutor support at Code Institute for their support.
+*   **Tutor support** at Code Institute for their support.
 When I have requested help, it has come quickly and efficiently when needed.

-*   Student assessment at Code Institute.
+*   **Student assessment** at Code Institute.
 I have looked to accommodate comments back on MS1 to reduce any re-occurring issues in MS2.

-*   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/).
+*   **Other students** (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/).

-*   Peer Code Review (Slack Channel)
+*   **Peer Code Review** (Slack Channel)
 The website was uploaded to the 'Peer Code Review' Slack Channel designed to receive direct inputs from other developers.
 This provides useful third party feedback on the website;
     * @Dante **Dante Healy** for continuous positive feedback on the site usability and design and for testing the EmailJS service;
     * @Eamonn **Eamonn Smythe** for positive feedback and suggestion to include a margin around the maps to assist page scrolling on mobile devices and for testing the EmailJS service; and
-  * @Jimlynx **Jim Morel** for his review and extrmely positive feedback on the site.
+    * @Jimlynx **Jim Morel** for his review and extremely positive feedback on the site.

-*   Friends and family providing review and feedback on the site content, navigation, screen size testing.
+*   **Friends and family** providing review and feedback on the site content, navigation and screen size testing.
 This has been invaluable with two very 'have mobile, will travel' daughters, it is often brutal but effective.

 ## Version Control